 Whether you live for showing off your creativity with a cool costume, get hyped for all things horror or you’re just in it for the candy, Halloween is a beloved holiday for wicked creatures of all ages.
-Some celebrations are still taking place throughout the community this year, so we’ve rounded up some options ranging from family-friendly festivities to the downright hair-raising, plus everything in between.
-And don’t worry, like anything else this year, modifications have been made to ensure a safe, sanitary and spooky experience for all.
+Celebrations are taking place throughout the community, so we’ve rounded up some options ranging from family-friendly festivities to the downright hair-raising, plus everything in between.

 Gather your tiniest critters for tricks and treats and other family-friendly activities at the Boo at the Zoo.
 Get your costumes ready and be prepared to collect all the candy October 20-30 at Riverbanks Zoo & Garden.